 Time: While deforestation is a near-instantaneous event and wider landscape degradation often takes place at a relatively fast rate, restoration typically occurs over much longer time spans on the order of years or decades.
 Measuring progress from seedlings to saplings and from young trees to mature trees requires a monitoring system that is based on a long-term time horizon.
 Therefore, it is important to determine what can be detected within the proposed timeframe.
 A monitoring framework based on the simple presence or absence of trees—which works for deforestation monitoring—does not capture the nuances of measuring progress on restoration.

 Resolution: Deforestation often occurs by relatively wide swaths of dramatic change in land cover.
 Restoration, on the other hand, often widely varies in the extent of the application.
 Most often it occurs over smaller, more dispersed plots, such as with small-scale actors planting trees dispersed over a few hectares of their land.
 But in aggregate it can range from a few hectares to hundreds or even thousands of hectares.
 In either case, these restored areas are often characterized by dispersed widely spaced trees that do not form a uniform block.
-As a result, high- to very high-resolution satellite images need to be used to detect these small, dispersed, and subtle changes in the landscape and then measure overall change.
+As a result, high- to very high-resolution satellite data is needed to detect these small, dispersed, and subtle changes in the landscape and then measure overall change.
 Since higher resolution imagery covers a smaller total area per image, tens of thousands of images are usually needed to cover even a modest monitoring area.
 This means monitoring restoration needs to consider cost, volume of data, and time.

-In the absence of a global dataset to measure forest restoration, this report pulls together the best-available data for assessing progress on NYDF Goal 5.
+In the absence of a global dataset to measure forest restoration, this report compiles the best-available data for assessing progress on NYDF Goal 5.
 We developed an assessment framework with two overaching criteria: 1) rate of forest landscape restoration and 2) forest landscape restoration efforts (Table 1).
 The first criterion provides a global overview of biophysical restoration progress.
 It includes two indicators, the first reports global area under restoration through a systematic literature review, and the second reports area of tree cover gain in various regions using the best-available Earth observation data on restoration: Collect Earth, University of Maryland GLAD tree cover gain, and Trends.Earth.
 Given the current lack of global datasets that can satisfactorily monitor restoration, the second criterion was established to serve as a proxy for tracking early developments toward restoration and showing directional trends.
 It outlines and reports on three indicators related to key political and socio-economic conditions necessary to catalyse restoration (high-level pledges, planning and implementation steps, and financing).
 Despite the importance of measuring the impacts of restoration progress on ecosystem services and socio-economic condtions, there are currently no adequate data sets available for this global assessment.
-The assessment framework will be updated as data improves and becomes available.
+The assessment framework will be updated as data becomes available.